-- Anxiety will lead you to become distracted over other issues which do not relate to the driving task.
+- Anxiety will lead you to become distracted over other issues that do not relate to the driving task.
 It may also cause you to overreact to minor adverse events on the road, increasing the chances that you will lose control of the vehicle at a critical moment.

 - Anger can cause you to speed, tailgate, cut off other drivers and see your fellow road users as the enemy.